gromacs/gromacs/docs/user-guide/faq.rst

 #.
 Why am I seeing bonds being created when I watch the trajectory?

-    Most visualization software determines the bond status of atoms depending on a set of predefined distances.
+    Most visualization softwares determine the bond status of atoms depending on a set of predefined distances.
 So the bonding pattern created by them might not be the one defined in your :ref:`topology <top>` file.
 What matters is the information encoded in there.
 If the software has read